eazyliving/fyyd-api/README.md

 - **date_start (optional, date string)** optional start date for this query
 - **date_end (optional, date string)** optional end date for this query

 Choose one or more of these parameters.
-Providing none returns all actions issued by the logged in user with the authorized app.
+Providing none of them returns all actions issued by the logged in user with the authorized app.

 #### Response